19hours/sg-statutes/Acts/Securities and Futures Act.md

 104\.—(1) A holder of a capital markets services licence shall, to the extent that it receives money or other assets from or on account of a customer —

-(a) do so on the basis that the money or other assets shall be applied solely for such purpose as may be agreed to by the customer, when or before it receives the money or other assets;
+(a) do so, except in such circumstances as may be prescribed by the Authority, on the basis that the money or other assets shall be applied solely for such purpose as may be agreed to by the customer, when or before it receives the money or other assets;

+[Act 34 of 2012 wef 18/03/2013]

 (b) pending such application, pay or deposit the money or other assets in such manner as may be prescribed; and